 July 2016 Notice of Package on Hold

 Variations of this post card scam have been going on since 2016.
-It must be working, cause the company is still operating and sending out these notices well into 2021.
+It must be working, unfortunately, cause the company is still operating and sending out these notices well into 2023.

 Phone numbers associated with this scam: